sanskrit/learnsanskrit.org/content/guide/sanskrit-software/how-to-type-in-sanskrit.md

 {dfn Transliteration} is when we convert one script into another.
-With the help of transliteration software, we can first write Sanskrit using English letters then use the program to convert our work into the script we want:
+With the help of transliteration software, we can first write Sanskrit using English letters then use the program to convert our work into the script we want.

+For example, we can use the Harvard-Kyoto system that we learned about in the previous lesson.
+By writing in Harvard-Kyoto and using a transliteration program, we can convert our text into the script we want:

 <ul class=examples>
 <li>{code saMskRtA bhASA} &rarr; {d saMskRtA bhASA}</li>